emmawalshdev/The-Book-bar/testing.md

 #### Python
 - All Python code was checked for using the online [PEP8 compliance](http://pep8online.com/) tool.
     - Changes made:
         - General changed were made to the code.
-These included, Indentation corrections, removal of training whitespace and ensuring that two spaces were present between functions.
+These included indentation corrections, removal of trailing whitespace, and ensuring that two spaces were present between functions.

 ### Known bugs